 If you’re familiar with VoIP phone systems, it’s likely you’ve heard of Ooma.
-Ooma is a popular VoIP provider that specializes in helping small businesses and a variety of mobile VoIP users.
+Is Ooma a VoIP provider?
+Yes, Ooma is a popular VoIP provider that specializes in helping small businesses and a variety of mobile VoIP users.
 In fact, in 2015 Ooma was named one of the fastest growing private companies by the Silicon Valley Business Journal.
 Additionally, they were rated #1 in terms of reliability in PC Magazine.

 Ooma is a cloud-based VoIP provider that primarily offers mobile VoIP solutions for small businesses, remote workers, freelancers, and contractors.
 While they do offer options for enterprise level companies, they are best known for their plans for SMB.